dangerousplay/swisstable-python/README.md

 ## Complexity analysis

 The expected average and best case for `Search`, `Insert` and `Delete` is `O(1)` when the key can be find in the first probe.
-Because we might need to traverse all the items to search for a given key when the table is full (Which ca be avoided by using a load factor lesser than 1.0) the worst case is `O(n)`.
+Because we might need to traverse all the items to search for a given key when the table is full (Which can be avoided by using a load factor lesser than 1.0) the worst case is `O(n)`.
 However, due to the use of `SSE` instructions we can search in `3` instructions a group with 16 keys, which makes the worst case `O(n)` still performant.